swad-cs-uic/homework1/README.md

 # Homework1 - Crud App

 This Homework is about provisioning a CRUD App that is provided to you with a session based authentication using passport.js.
 Once you are done, please submit the github repository on Gradescope.
+By the end of this assignment you will be having your own Vanilla 484-GPT ready on the internet.

 ## Overview